jamiewilbraham/azure-docs/articles/cognitive-services/personalizer/concepts-features.md

 * Images can be run through object detection, faces through sentiment, etc.
 * Information in text can be augmented by extracting entities, sentiment, expanding entities with Bing knowledge graph, etc.

-You can use several other [Azure Cognitive Services](https://www.microsoft.com/cognitive-services), like
+You can use several other [Azure Cognitive Research Technologies](https://www.microsoft.com/cognitive-services), like

 * [Entity Linking](../entitylinking/home.md)
 * [Text Analytics](../text-analytics/overview.md)